How to Become a Forensic Science Technician

 Forensic science technicians keep written notes of their observations and findings.

-The educational requirements for crime scene investigators vary by employer.
-Forensic science technicians need a bachelor’s degree to work in crime labs.
-Extensive amounts of on-the-job training are required for both those who investigate crime scenes and those who work in labs.
+Forensic science technicians typically need at least a bachelor’s degree in a natural science, such as chemistry or biology, or in forensic science.
+On-the-job training is usually required both for those who investigate crime scenes and for those who work in labs.

-Many crime scene investigators are sworn police officers and have met educational requirements necessary for admittance to the police academy.
-Applicants for non-uniform crime scene investigator jobs at larger law enforcement agencies should have a bachelor’s degree in either forensic science or a natural science, but many rural agencies hire applicants with a high school diploma.
+Many crime scene investigators are sworn police officers and have met educational requirements necessary for admittance into a police academy.
+Applicants for nonuniformed crime scene investigator jobs should have a bachelor’s degree in either forensic science, with a strong basic science background, or the natural sciences, but some agencies hire applicants with a high school diploma and years of related work experience.
 For more information on police officers, see the profile on police and detectives.

 Critical-thinking skills.
 Forensic science technicians use their best judgment when matching physical evidence, such as fingerprints and DNA, to suspects.